Ortus-Solutions/docker-commandbox/contentbox/README.md

 Environment Variables
 =====================

-Contentbox allows you to pass a number of environment variables in to the image to allow for configuration of installation.
+ContentBox allows you to pass a number of environment variables in to the image to allow for configuration of installation.

 For advanced configurations to external DBMS systems, all of the supported JDBC drivers in your CMFL engine can be configured by specifying the environment variables to connect.
 Alternately, you may specify a `CFCONFIG` environment variable which points to file containing your engine configuration, including datasources.
 For more information on runtime configuration using `CFCONFIG`, see the [Forgebox Instructions](https://www.forgebox.io/view/commandbox-cfconfig)  By convention, the datasource expected for the image should be named `contentbox`.